Selling Skills Training: 4 Shockingly Effective Tips for Field Sales Teams

 As a field sales manager it’s your job to extract as much value as possible from each of your given territories.
 But how do you go about doing that?
+Which are the sales training topics you should be focusing on?
 You could invest more money in the team by hiring more salespeople.
 A quick fix but one that can’t be implemented on any real scale.
 But perhaps a better, long-term investment to extract value is by maximizing the efficiency of your guys working in the field through effective selling skills training.

 The techniques learned through an effective selling skills training program will stay with field sale reps forever, such as: